 GRUB configuration: If you are using GRUB, complete the following steps to modify the /boot/grub/grub.conf file:

 - 1. Comment out the splashimage= line by adding a # at the beginning of this line. - 2.
+Add the following line before the first title= line:

+'''

-Add the following line before the first title= line: # This will allow you to only Monitor the OS boot via SOL - 3.
-Append the following text to the first title= line:
+This will allow you to only Monitor the OS boot via SOL

+'''